-The conflicts protocol focuses on addressing the principal activities that may give rise to potential conflicts of interest, including the Company's acquisition activities and transactions with CSI or other related parties.
-For example, CSI will continue to consider possible acquisition opportunities in the ordinary course of its business and may, from time to time, recommend or allocate such acquisition opportunities to the Company.
+The parties to the IRGA have agreed that CSI will continue to consider possible acquisition opportunities in the ordinary course of its business and may, from time to time, recommend or allocate such acquisition opportunities to the Company.
 CSI will have discretion to determine the suitability of such opportunities for the Company and to allocate such opportunities among the Company or other operating groups within CSI as it deems appropriate.